amine-akrout/tensorflow-tifecycle-management-with-mlflow/README.md

 # Tensorflow models LifeCycle managemenet [![Actions Status](https://github.com/amine-akrout/Tensorflow-Lifecycle-management-with-MLFlow/workflows/VerifyDockerCompose/badge.svg)](https://github.com/amine-akrout/Tensorflow-Lifecycle-management-with-MLFlow/actions)

-Creating a Dockerized stack environment using MLflow, mysql and Minio to manage the lifecycle of TensorFlow models.

 This repository contains a docker-compose stack with MLflow, mysql, phpmyadmin and Minio.
 The networking is set up so running containers could communicate.

 ## Quickstart